 Reviews'Conceptually exciting and at the cutting edge of labour historiography, the writing and research are of a high standard.'

-The University of Dr Emmet O'Conner Ulster
+Dr Emmet O'Conner, The University of Ulster

 'Transnational Radicalism pushes at the methodological boundaries of both transnational labour history and biography.
 This considerable intellectual achievement illustrates how transnational or global labour history imposes considerable standards of erudition, research in multiple archival collections, and conceptual sophistication upon its practitioners.'